Roo22/FreshnessDetection/README.md

 # FreshnessDetection
-An ml model using pre-trained INCEPTTION-RESNET-V2 to Detect Freshness of the food
+ ML Model using pre-trained INCEPTTION-RESNET-V2 to Detect Freshness of the food